Equality Diversity and Inclusion

 Helping to build a more equal, diverse and inclusive sport is everyone’s responsibility, and that includes British Canoeing.
 We also recognise that our work is ongoing and ever-changing, and we will review our work and commitments on a regular basis, and share them with our members and wider community.

 Are your details up to date on the JustGo Membership portal?

-Did you know that you can provide equality monitoring data through your membership profile online?
-This data enables us to better understand the demographics of our membership, provide services that are fit for purpose, and help to improve the delivery of our programmes and initiatives as an organisation to ensure our sport is open and accessible for all.
+Did you know that you can update the information on your online membership profile?
+This includes questions about whether you have disability, your age, and ethnic background, and it enables us to better understand the demographics of our membership, provide services that are fit for purpose, and help to improve the delivery of our programmes and initiatives as an organisation to ensure our sport is open and accessible for all.

-As a member of British Canoeing, you can update the equality monitoring data you provide to us by logging in to your account on JustGO Membership, visiting the 'My Profile' section and completing the ‘about you’ information.
-This data is stored in line with GDPR regulations, and will only be used for monitoring purposes.
+If you are a member of British Canoeing, you can update the equality monitoring data you provide to us by logging in to your account on JustGO Membership, visiting the 'My Profile' section and completing the ‘about you’ information.
+Any data you provide is stored in line with current GDPR regulations, and is only used for monitoring purposes.

 Helena Russo is British Canoeing's equality, diversity and inclusion lead to contact Helena regarding any equality, diversity or inclusion queries, please email [email protected]

 If you would like to report an incident or safeguarding concern, please get in touch with us via the Report a Concern section on the website.

 The Inclusion Advisory Group (IAG) first launched in 2021, and is an important element of our organisation’s commitment to work within equality, diversity and inclusion.
 The IAG is an advisory function, made up of a Chair and up to eight members.
 Members can be independent (not involved in paddling, but have experience and knowledge around equality, diversity and inclusion) or non-independent (from the paddling community, and have an interest in driving equality, diversity and inclusion).